Cross-posted at Adios Barbie.

 There is no equivalent of this second standard for women.
 The single standard of beauty for women dictates that they must go on having clear skin.
 Every wrinkle, every line, every gray hair, is a defeat.
 No wonder that no boy minds becoming a man, while even the passage from girlhood to early womanhood is experienced by many women as their downfall, for all women are trained to continue wanting to look like girls.

 These words reminded me of an idea for a post submitted by Tom Hudson.
 Tom was searching for faces to help him draw and was struck by the differences in the results for “woman face” and “man face”:

 The wide variety of men’s faces, compared to the overwhelming homogeneity of the women’s faces, nicely illustrates Sontag’s point.
 Women’s faces are important and valorized for only one thing: girlish beauty.
 Men’s faces, on the other hand, are notable for being interesting, weird, wizened, humorous, and more.

-On another note, the invisible but near total dominance of whiteness is worth acknowledging.Lisa Wade is a professor of sociology at Occidental College.
+On another note, the invisible but near total dominance of whiteness is worth acknowledging.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.